 “You could have stood on it.”
 Meresh peered into the boat.

 The scarab was the first normal looking thing he’d seen in this place.

 The king shrugged.
 “It is merely a scarab.
 There are plenty more.”

 “So it’s fine to step on?
 Is that what you think of your subjects, too?”

 Seti’s face tightened but he didn’t respond, just climbed in.
 Meresh followed and soon they were using the crude oars to paddle down the widening channels.

-Neither spoke, with both of them uncomfortable in the other’s presence, and the mood, like the swamp, grew oppressive.
+Neither spoke, with both of them uncomfortable in the other’s presence.
+The mood, like the swamp, grew oppressive.
 Reed stumps rustled, occasionally, but nothing emerged.
 Hisses sounded but only ever at a distance.
 But Meresh did finally get a fright on dipping his oar into the water to see a snake half the length of the boat swimming past.
 It had two heads, each the size of a fist.
-Thankfully, it took no interest in them but Meresh dreaded the moment something did.
+Thankfully, it took no interest in them, but Meresh dreaded the moment something did.